Skip to content

 Reduces dependency on foreign oil

 Local goods have to travel a far shorter distance than goods shipped in from overseas.
-A very large portion of the fuel consumed in the US is done because of shipping.
+A very large portion of the fuel consumed in the US is used for shipping.
 When we buy local, then large corporations will not need to ship as much.
 The more people begin purchasing local, the less dependent we are on foreign oil.
 Also, major corporations with large farming operations use far more energy than smaller, sustainable farms.
 Our overall energy usage will be reduced, as will our carbon footprint.

 Many people use the excuse that sustainable food is more expensive.
 Yes, it is a little more expensive.
 But, by consuming healthier foods that are free from pesticides, antibiotics, steroids, and hormones, you will notice that your health will begin to improve and it will reduce your medical expenses in the long run.
 So, spend a little more now to improve the quality of your food and you won’t have to pay the doctor later!